 This channel is known for their comedic reaction videos.
 Some of their videos include reacting to” emoji makeup,” “dumbest people on TikTok,” and “people who think they look like celebrities.”
-According to Tensor Social’s AI, over 51% of Reaction Time’s audience are young adults (18 to 24 years old) watching this channel’s content for an easy laugh.
+Over 51% of Reaction Time’s audience are young adults (18 to 24 years old) watching this channel’s content for an easy laugh.

 - Subscribers: 1.7M

 This channel focuses more toward a slightly older, predominantly male audience.
 Many videos feature dark TV humor, and his reactions generally play off that.
 A few of his video topics include “family guy dark humor,” “American dad out of context clips,” and others like “top scariest ghost videos.”

 - Subscribers: 1.95M